The damages verdict

 Having lost the court case alleging plagiarism, George Harrison was liable for damages.
 The judge was responsible for deciding the amount; he began by determining the income generated by My Sweet Lord, and how much of that song was derived from He's So Fine.

-Four main sources of revenue were considered: mechanical royalties (the amount paid to a song’s publisher by a record company to release it); performance royalties (revenue derived from broadcasting); sheet music and folio sales; and profits from Apple Records.
+Four main sources of revenue were considered in the damages hearing: mechanical royalties (the amount paid to a song's publisher by a record company to release it); performance royalties (revenue derived from broadcasting); sheet music and folio sales; and profits from Apple Records.

 Performance royalties and sheet music sales were determined at $359,794 and $67,675 respectively, according to accounting records.
 The other amounts were harder to ascertain.